codacy/pulse-user-docs/docs/metrics/accelerate.md

     As such, Pulse considers the **deployment** that caused an **incident** the closest deployment before the start of that **incident**.
 The same deployment might be responsible for multiple incidents.

-Pulse determines the performance level for change failure rate as follows:
+Pulse determines the performance level for this metric as follows:

 | Performance level[^1] | Change failure rate  |
 | --------------------- | -------------------- |